-MEETING OF THE PUBLIC TRUST BOARD - 4 th April 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass ure □ Executive Summary The purpose of the report high level, critical activities the past month and prospe priorities for 2018/19.
-The report also seeks to semidance, instruction and lefebruary and March 2019 allocation of follow-up actions. e which I have bee ectively, against the et out to the Board pest practice adop and assures the E n engaged in during le five organisational d, the significant level of tion we received during Board through an Recommendation Members of the Trust Boa Note the report and discus ations.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications This report outlines the ac officer aligned to each of the provides assurance around strategic risks and also protriangulate information.
-There are no resource impossible according to the strategic risks and also protriangulate information. he organisational plant of the mitigation of ovides context in wellications associate priorities.
-This report a number of our which the Board can ed with this report, however the Board will be implications of the adopted this, later on in the meeting d financial plan and g. d my commentary on Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity imp olications associated
+MEETING OF THE PUBLIC TRUST BOARD - 4th April 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Richard Beeken, Responsible Chief Executive Title: Chief Executive Officer Director: Officer Action Required Approve $\Box$ Discuss $\boxtimes$ Inform 🖂 Assure Executive Summary The purpose of the report is to keep the Board appraised of the high level, critical activities which I have been engaged in during the past month and prospectively, against the five organisational priorities for 2018/19.
+The report also seeks to set out to the Board, the significant level of guidance, instruction and best practice adoption we received during February and March 2019 and assures the Board through an allocation of follow-up actions to the relevant executive director.
+Recommendation Members of the Trust Board are asked to: Note the report and discuss the recommendations.
+Does this report This report outlines the activities undertaken by the chief Executive mitigate risk included in officer aligned to each of the organisational priorities.
+This report the BAF or Trust Risk provides assurance around the mitigation of a number of our Registers? please strategic risks and also provides context in which the Board can outline triangulate information.
+Resource implications There are no resource implications associated with this report, however the Board will be discussing the quality and financial implications of the adopted financial plan and my commentary on this, later on in the meeting.
+Legal and Equality and There are no legal or equality & diversity implications associated Diversity implications with this paper.

-Strategic Objectives Safe, high quality care ⊠ Care at home

-Partners ⊠ Value colleagues ⊠
+Strategic Objectives Safe, high quality care ⊠ Care at home Partners ⊠ Resources ⊠ Value colleagues 🖂

 Resources